aquib-sh/arch-post-installation-guide/README.md

-# arch-post-installation-guide
+# Arch Linux : Post Installation Guide
-A personal basic guide of useful steps after installation of Arch Linux
+A personal guide of useful steps after installation of Arch Linux

 ## Enable dhcpcd service for DNS host name resolution and configure DNS nameserver
 Install dhcpcd if you haven't already, for doing this you will need to chroot into the installed filesystem using arch bootable usb